bcons009/django-react-website/README.md

 1. (First time setup) Install dependencies using `npm install`
 2. (First time setup) Run `pip3 install pipenv`
 3. Run `pipenv shell` to enter the virtual environment
-4. Run `npm run dev` to run webpack (from root).
-You must run this line every time if you want your changes to appear on the localhost website when testing.
-5. Change directories using `cd leadmanager`
+4. Change directories using `cd sfl-food-website`
-6. Run `python manage.py runserver`
+5. Run `npm run dev`, then `python manage.py runserver` to build and run the dev build of the website.
+6. (Optional) On Windows, you can instead run `run.cmd` to run both `npm run dev` and `python manage.py runserver`.
 7. On your web browser, access `http://localhost:8000/`.
 You should get a simple "Hello World" page.
-8. To create a production build, run `npm run build`
+8. To create a production build, run `npm run build`.

-All of the "lead" and "leadmanager" naming was from the tutorial.
-Of course, we'll need to rename all those directories/files/variables, as well as any calls made to those.
-Files with directory/object calls that must be changed include...
-* `leadmanager/leadmanager/settings.py` (has the most calls to other directories)
-* `leadmanager/leads/models.py` (creates the "Lead" model, which we need to replace with models for food drive and user event locations)
-* `leadmanager/leads/api.py` (Calls Lead model)
-* `leadmanager/leads/serializers.py`
-* `leadmanager/leads/apps.py`
-* `leadmanager/leadmanager/asgi.py`
-* `leadmanager/leadmanager/wsgi.py`
-* `leadmanager/leads/urls.py` and `leadmanager/leadmanager/urls.py`
-* `leadmanager/manage.py`

-Besides renaming, we also need to...
-* Delete/replace the "Lead" model in `leadmanager/leads/models.py` with our own models to use with our MongoDB database.
-* Change the database settings in `leadmanager/leadmanager/settings.py` to connect to a new database
+Currently working on linking the OrgLocations (food drive organization locations, aka locations not made by users) table to the OrgSchedule (operating hours for food drive organization locations) table.